Terminal 1 Arrivals

-Barcelona–El Prat Airport, is an international airport located 12 km southwest from the centre of Barcelona, close to the towns of El Prat de Llobregat, Viladecans, and Sant Boi.
+Barcelona–El Prat Airport is an international airport located 12 km southwest of Barcelona’s centre, close to El Prat de Llobregat, Viladecans, and Sant Boi.

-The Barcelona–Madrid air shuttle service, “Air Bridge”, was the world’s busiest route until 2008, with the highest number of flight operations.
-This has been somewhat superseded by the ¨Ave¨ speed train which links the two cities.
+The Barcelona–Madrid air shuttle service, “Air Bridge, ” was the world’s busiest route until 2008, with its highest flight operations.
+This has been somewhat superseded by the ¨Ave¨ speed train, which links the two cities.

 Other useful pages are Sitges and Port Ginesta